 On September 29, 2006, we executed several agreements by and among the Company, Inverness Medical Innovations, Inc. ("Inverness") and StatSure Diagnostic Systems, Inc. ("StatSure").
 Pursuant to these agreements, Inverness is marketing our FDA approved rapid HIV tests, we have a nonexclusive license to Inverness' lateral flow patents, and the Company and StatSure settled their patent litigation.
 The distribution agreements contain gross margin sharing formulae among Inverness, the Company and StatSure.
 In addition, we have the exclusive right and duty to manufacture the products marketed by Inverness under all the agreements, and we have the right to subcontract manufacturing, but not sublicense or subcontract our rights or obligations.

-First, we executed an HIV Barrel License, Marketing and Distribution Agreement among the Company, Inverness and StatSure.
-This agreement covers our FDA-approved SURE CHECK® HIV 1/2 ("SURE CHECK"), a lateral flow rapid HIV test employing a proprietary barrel system that is an integrated single-use rapid HIV antibody detection screening test.
+HIV 1/2 ("SURE CHECK"), a lateral flow rapid HIV test employing a proprietary barrel system that is an integrated single-use rapid HIV antibody detection screening test.
 Some terms of the agreement are: